g-ogaki/time-difference-calculator/README.md

 2. Place `.env` file in root directory
    - It must contain `ENV="dev"`.
    - In development environment, API keys are not needed since the APIs are mocked.
+3. Run Flask app in development mode
+   - Run `python app.py`, and you can access it at http://localhost:8000
-3. Install necessary Node.js packages
+4. Install necessary Node.js packages
    - Change the directory `cd client`.
    - Run `npm install` (This might require a few minutes).
-4. Run Flask app in development mode
-   - Change the directory `cd ..`.
-   - Run `python app.py`, and you can access it at http://localhost:3000
+   - RUn `npm run build` for development, and you can access it at http://localhost:3000

 ## License
 The source code is licensed MIT.
 The website content is licensed CC BY 4.0.